colinccook/yaml2code/README.md

 # yaml2code
-Architect a .NET Solution from yaml
+Architect a .NET Core Solution from yaml using PowerShell
 ![yaml2code](/yaml2code.png)

 # How to use